 Reviewed videos and animations interesting animations - for both adults and kids

 Collection of clips reviewed by our medical and health team.
-Quality videos, fascinating animations, health education videos, patient stories and various topics grouped into playlists.
+Quality videos, animations, health education videos, patient stories and various topics grouped into playlists.
 Recommended for project work.
-View our Kidney and urinary system playlist first, then others you may like.
+View our Kidney and urinary system playlist first, then others in the collection.

 CAMPS & ACTIVITIES FOR KIDNEY KIDS

-If you would like more info on our programs for Kidney Kids, their families and siblings, or our new young adult programs -, call Colin Finch, National Kidney Kids Camp Co-ordinator 1800 454 363 or KHIS@kidney.org.au
+Like to find out more on our programs for Kidney Kids, their families and siblings, or our new young adult programs - call Colin Finch, National Kidney Kids Camp Co-ordinator on 1800 454 363 or KHIS@kidney.org.au

 Also see photos from Kidney Kids Camp click link to download